rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 It is necessary for an implementation to support the connection establishment process.
 To support this function, the YANG data model defined in this document includes a YANG choice node where transport-specific parameters for a particular receiver may be augmented.
 This node is */datastore-telemetry/receivers/receiver/transport-type*.

 A publisher supporting configured subscriptions must obviously support at least one YANG data model that augments transport connectivity parameters on
 */datastore-telemetry/receivers/receiver/transport-type*.
-For an example of such an augmentation, see {{I-D.draft-ietf-netconf-udp-notif}} **TODO, this isn't quite the right reference, since we will need a variant that augments into the YP Lite receiver container.**
+For an example of such an augmentation, see {{I-D.draft-ietf-netconf-udp-notif}} **TODO, fix this to a UDP bis document**

 ### Receivers for Dynamic Subscriptions